Sanghren/avalanche-hardhat-fork-tutorial/README.md

 So, what if I told you that we could avoid all those steps above and jump directly to the step where you test the relevant function of your contract.

-That's where 'Hardhat fork' functionality is coming in handy.
-Let me explain it to you.
+That's where 'Hardhat fork' is coming in handy.

-With this fork functionality, you can simply make a copy of the state of an EVM chain (in our case the CChain) and use this copy directly in your tests !
+With this you can simply make a copy of the state of an EVM chain (in our case the CChain) and use this copy directly in your tests !
+That means that you'll e able to work with an exact copy of the CChain.
+With all contract, addresses balance...

 So in our case we would not have to deploy all the relevant Pangolin's contract, we could just use the one deployed on the mainnet.